MarcinKilarski/Website-Audit/seo.md

 Overview

 Some websites style their headings and other sections by adding images that contain text.
-Unfortunately, though Google has an approved patent from 2008 titled [‘Recognizing text in images’](http://appft1.uspto.gov/netacgi/nph-Parser?Sect1=PTO2&Sect2=HITOFF&u=%2Fnetahtml%2FPTO%2Fsearch-adv.html&r=1&p=1&f=G&l=50&d=PG01&S1=20080002893.PGNR.&OS=dn/20080002893&RS=DN/20080002893), Google Webmaster Trends Analyst Gary Illyes still advises us [not to include text in images](https://twitter.com/methode/status/709751327316963329?ref_src=twsrc%5Etfw&ref_url=https%3A%2F%2Fwww.seroundtable.com%2Fgoogle-text-in-images-21787.html).
+Unfortunately, though Google has an approved patent from 2008 titled [‘Recognizing text in images'](http://appft1.uspto.gov/netacgi/nph-Parser?Sect1=PTO2&Sect2=HITOFF&u=%2Fnetahtml%2FPTO%2Fsearch-adv.html&r=1&p=1&f=G&l=50&d=PG01&S1=20080002893.PGNR.&OS=dn/20080002893&RS=DN/20080002893), Google Webmaster Trends Analyst Gary Illyes still advises us [not to include text in images](https://twitter.com/methode/status/709751327316963329?ref_src=twsrc%5Etfw&ref_url=https%3A%2F%2Fwww.seroundtable.com%2Fgoogle-text-in-images-21787.html).
 Probably search engines still have issues with being 100% confident in reading and understanding the text within these images.

 Not following this advice may make harder for your pages to rank for keywords included in these images.
 Therefore, it is always the best practice to ensure important text is not embedded in a picture.
 Use CSS styles to overlay these words over an image in given location.

 Furthermore, content in the image will appear very small when scaled down from a desktop to a smartphone screen.
-This makes it difficult to read and will result in a bad user experience, not mentioning that this text won’t be accessible by screen readers which are used by visually impaired searchers.
+This makes it difficult to read and will result in a bad user experience, not mentioning that this text won't be accessible by screen readers which are used by visually impaired searchers.

 ### 4.8.
 Breadcrumb Navigation

 Overview

 A breadcrumb navigation is a secondary navigation that helps visitors to [quickly understand where they are currently located on your site](https://webmasters.googleblog.com/2008/10/importance-of-link-architecture.html).
 They also provide the visitors with additional information on how your website is structured.
-This helps them easily move to a different level of your site’s hierarchy.
+This helps them easily move to a different level of your site's hierarchy.

 The breadcrumb navigation can also be selected by the search engines and displayed in the search under your page, rather than a standard URL of your page, which will make it easier for users to read.